 What is disruptive innovation?

-We explain what disruptive innovation is and some of the examples that have changed our lives
+We explain what disruptive innovation is and provide examples of how this has changed our lives

 The history of disruptive innovation

-This latter book examined the evolution of disk drives but formed the argument that its the business model that allows for a product to become a disruptive innovation rather than the technology itself.
+This latter examined the evolution of disk drives but formed the argument that it's the business model that allows for a product to become a disruptive innovation, rather than the technology itself.

 Examples of disruptive innovation in technology

-The iPhone completely disrupted the technological status quo - as smartphones because a way to replace laptops and evolved into the iPad - even further eradicating the need for a laptop.
+The iPad - The iPhone completely disrupted the technological status quo, but beyond that, the iPad, even further eliminated the need for a laptop.